Table of Contents

 Being a large company causes inefficiencies, expensive security policies, and costly downtime.
 All of these factors contribute to higher budget requirements for monitoring.

 If you analyze the market, you'll learn that many major corporations handle all their services on their own.
 They usually combine legacy and modern technologies to continue serving their customers.

 Downtime provoked by a software bug, network congestion, a load balancer overflow, or any of the common problems costs, on average, $5,600 per minute.

-In the same report as linked above, it also says that 33% of organizations stated that 60 minutes of downtime costs their firms $1-5 million.
+The same report linked above, also says that 33% of organizations stated that 60 minutes of downtime costs their firms $1-5 million.
 81% of participants said that 60 minutes of downtime costs more than $300,000, and 98% of these businesses declare that a single hour of downtime may cost their companies more than $100,000.

 Downtime is usually the result of many things, but often it's due to the lack of good monitoring.
-Being proactive is not possible if you don't have enough data, and this where monitoring is vital.
+Being proactive is not possible if you don't have enough data and this is where monitoring is vital.
 Companies invest in monitoring to avoid losing money, clients, and reputation.